igor-tet/m-parser/README.md

-# m-parser -- an universal module to do scrapping prcess ease
+# m-parser - scrap any pages easy

 ## Super simple to use